 Just because a tool isn't optimal for a given task doesn't mean it must be replaced.
 Understand the intended use of a given tool, and balance that knowledge with the pros and cons that affect other systems and the overall IT environment.
 For example, a tool that isn't designed for Windows can require additional configuration to monitor the desired data, but that effort can still be more cost-effective than replacing it -- and switching tools might incur data losses or performance degradation.

 Regularly review the tools and procedures in place across the IT organization.
 One additional step to make a tool work as desired easily turns into several additional steps over the course of time, as well as an increasing amount of work.
 When the effort eclipses the yield, consider replacements.

-Take a step back from monitoring, and examine issues from the customer's perspective rather than the server or hardware performance angle.
+In addition to the ideal toolset, an application monitoring strategy requires admins to examine issues from the user's or customer's perspective, rather than the server or hardware performance angle.
 For example, horizontally scaled-out applications mean that a single node with performance issues is less important for overall application health than it was in a vertically hosted application setup, but those single nodes can make up a significant portion of the puzzle that broad performance monitoring tools miss.

 The same logic applies to IT performance reporting.
 Daily and weekly reports quickly lose relevance as the email alerts flood in from the data center.
 Do you spend more time deleting the reports and emails daily than reading them?
 Once you reach that tipping point, take action to reduce the volume of alerts, or obsolete data could bury you.

 Build upon existing monitoring and support tools to prevent too much overlap and excess effort in IT admins' days.
-A monitoring approach has to rely on tool choices that make sense from both a technical and business perspective for new additions and optimizations to be worthy of operations' staff efforts.
+An application monitoring strategy relies on tool choices that make sense from both a technical and business sense, and new additions and optimizations must be worthy of operations' staff efforts.